open-xchange/appsuite-middleware/documentation/miscellaneous/drive_folder_permission_modes_on_move.md

     - Shared folder 1
 ```

-where User1 has administrative permission for folders `Folder 1`, `Folder 2`, Author permission for `Public folder 1`, `Public folder 2` and Reviewer permission for `Shared folder 1`.
+where User1 has administrative permission for folders `Folder 1` and `Folder 2`, Author permission for `Public folder 1` and `Public folder 2` and Reviewer permission for `Shared folder 1`.
 User2 has administrative permission for folder `Shared folder 1`, Reviewer permission for `Folder 1`, Viewer permission for `Folder 2` and Author permission for `Public folder 1`.
-All users have viewer permission for public folders.
+And all users have viewer permission for public folders.

 ## Private folders